Dr. ing. Hubertus T. Intema

-I am a radio astronomer working at Leiden Observatory, the astrophysics research institute of Leiden University in The Netherlands.
-My area of expertise is low-frequency radio interferometry, studying the Universe at radio frequencies below 1 GHz with telescopes like the Low-Frequency Array (LOFAR), the Very Large Array (VLA) and the Giant Metrewave Radio Telescope (GMRT).
-These are technically challenging observations to process, complicated by the need to image and deconvolve hundreds of sources in a typical Field Of View (FOV) of several degrees in diameter, the abundant presence of man-made Radio-Frequency Interference (RFI), and the distorting effects of the Earth's ionosphere.
+I am a radio astronomer and IT support scientist working at Leiden Observatory, the astronomical research institute of Leiden University in the Netherlands.
+My area of expertise is low-frequency radio interferometry, studying the Universe at radio frequencies below 1 GHz with telescopes like the Giant Metrewave Radio Telescope (GMRT) and the Very Large Array (VLA).
+These are technically challenging observations to process, complicated by the need to image and deconvolve hundreds of sources in a typical Field Of View (FOV) of many degrees in diameter, the abundant presence of man-made Radio-Frequency Interference (RFI), and the distorting effects of the Earth's ionosphere.
 Over the course of several years, I have build and refined a set of software tools to process these observations in an efficient and reproducible way, typically yielding high-quality images.
 These tools are now systematically applied in many different science projects involving low-frequency radio interferometric observations.

-My primary astronomical goal is to understand the origin of large-scale diffuse radio emission regions in clusters of galaxies, namely radio halos and radio relics.
-Their emission extends over areas of hundreds of kilo-parsecs – often a Mega-parsec or more – and appears to be unrelated to any individual galaxy in the cluster.
+My primary astronomical interest is to understand the origin of large-scale diffuse radio emission regions in clusters of galaxies, namely radio halos, radio relics, and radio phoenices.
+Their emission extends over areas of tens to hundreds of kilo-parsecs – often a Mega-parsec or more – and appears to be unrelated to any individual galaxy in the cluster.
 Only a fraction of the known clusters harbors this kind of emission, but all of these show signs of recent merging activity.
 This strongly suggests that the energy required to generate these emission regions comes from the potential energy released in the merger, but the exact physical mechanisms are still debated.
 Understanding these mechanisms is part of the puzzle in understanding how the largest gravitationally bound structures in the Universe form and evolve.

 |2012 – 2015||VLA research associate, NRAO Socorro|